- February 21, 2016

 Did you know that around 20 percent of patients with inflammatory bowel disorders like Crohn’s Disease end up with oral lesions?
 When we detect a problem we can quickly test for other possible causes, such as oral cancer, gum disease, or the herpes virus.
 If those are ruled out then we can refer you to your physician so they can help make a proper diagnosis.

-Catching Health Problems: It’s Important!
+Detecting Signs of Health Problems: It’s Important!

 Identifying signs of health problems that go beyond just your oral health is an important part of seeing us for regular six-month checkups.
 If you’ve been away from the dentist for a while don’t worry – we’ll never lecture you or make you feel bad about it!
 We just want to have you back so we can give you the dental care you need.